-Detroit — Alita Burton had been looking for a home to purchase near her job in Southwest Detroit.
+Detroit — Alita had been looking for a home to purchase near her job in Southwest Detroit.
 When she learned that nonprofit Oakland Housing was building homes for sale in North Corktown aimed at middle-income earners, she jumped at the chance.

 “I hurried up and made sure I got pre-qualified right away before they even put the foundation down,” said Burton, 35.
 “I’m very excited, and I can’t wait until they complete the project so I can move in.”

 Oakland Housing, a Birmingham-based nonprofit housing developer, celebrated Thursday its upcoming North Pine Street Townhomes on Pine Street.
 Construction is underway on the 14-unit development, with units that average 1,500 square feet, two bedrooms and two bathrooms.
 All of the homes are expected to be completed by the end of the year.

 “To have this opportunity to move into something brand new, I’m so thankful and I’m so excited,” said Alita.

 Prices for the townhomes begin at $226,900, said Kate Baker, executive director of Oakland Housing.
 The purchase price and monthly mortgage payment are based on an applicant’s income.